Why is clinical design in architecture, interior & product design so on-vogue leading us to a Lab Trend?

 XYZ Formula flagship store by WGNB Architects

-XYZ Formula is a Korean beauty brand whose aim is to help its customers to grow their natural beauty applying their holistic approach.
+XYZ Formula is a Korean beauty brand whose aim is to help its customers to grow their natural beauty by applying their holistic approach.
 The flagship store WGNB created for the brand is inspired by this philosophy.
 XYZ Formula – the representing image of which is moisture products – was designed with the storytelling of ‘Permeate’ embodied in the facade.
 Besides, design worth special note is gradation of purple and orange connected linearly and related colors being transparently adorned in each corner of space, causing a brilliant linkage with the goal of the brand.
 Space of XYZ Formula has been represented based on the gradation of its colors ranging from purple to orange in a bid to highlight rhythmical, vitality and gorgeous spatial atmosphere.
 This has significant and sufficient implications as space visualizing diverse images and stories coming from dimmed border of colors.
 The overall effect is that of a welcoming yet iper-tech laboratory able to hack the inner beauty we hold inside.

 Photographs Yongjoon Choi